Samuel Jackson Shreds Trump’s ‘Arm The Teachers Plan’ With Gunfight Shout-Out: Twitter Slams Back

 — SperoMeliora (@StephenLoweFin) February 25, 2018

 Trump’s idea includes those teachers who are former military members, former law enforcement officers and others who are experts in the use and safety of firearms.
-The President said in a speech last week how some people coming out of the military after their term of service is finished actually do become teachers, which is one of the many new career paths they take.
+The President said in a speech last week how some people coming out of the military after their term of service is finished do become teachers, which is one of the many new career paths they take.
 There are people who don’t like guns and who are not comfortable handling a gun.
 These would be the last people anyone would want to see have a gun, Trump conveyed.

 This plan calls for expertise in gun shooting, handling, and safety.
 Having people with this expertise inside the schools will turn what is now an easy target for these shooters, into a “hard target” Trump said during his speeches this week.
 He isn’t advocating to give every teacher a gun, only those who are qualified to do so.
-Jackson’s tweet makes it very clear he is against teachers being armed in schools and that tweet is seen below.
+Jackson’s tweet makes it very clear he is against teachers being armed in schools.

 Can someone that’s been in a Gunfight tell that Muthafukka that’s Never been in a Gunfight, the flaws of his Arm The Teachers plan??!!